-This chapter provides information on how to configure RTM for the first time in a company-managed project.
+This chapter provides information on how to configure RTM for the first time in a company-managed space.

-Before you start, log in as a user with the Jira Project Administrators project permissions.
+Before you start, log in as a user with the Space admin permissions.

-In company-managed projects, you can choose to configure Requirements and Test Management (RTM) app either with one click or step by step.
+In company-managed spaces, you can choose to configure Requirements and Test Management (RTM) app either with one click or step by step.

 This option allows you to configure the application using default settings, limiting time needed to configure the app.